mlchem.ml.feature_selection package

 find_best(which: int | None = None) dict

-Find the best feature subset based on evaluation criteria.
+Find the best feature subset based on reliability.

 Parameters:

 which (int, optional) – If specified, returns the feature subset at the given index.
-If None, the best subset is determined automatically using a scoring algorithm.
+If None, the best subset is determined automatically using the reliability score.

 Returns: